 North Carolina State University’s BS in Computer Science degree includes an emphasis in Game Development, from one of the South’s most renowned engineering schools.
 Students explore the historical, technological, and scientific fundamentals required to develop computer gaming programs and serious educational programs.
 NC State’s video game design degree requires degree candidates to complete 121 credit hours of core curriculum and video game design coursework.

-North Carolina State University was established in 1887 under the Morrill Land Act.
-It holds the distinction of being a flagship land grant, sea grant, space grant public institution of higher learning.
+North Carolina State University was established in 1887 under the Morrill Land Grant Act.
+It holds the distinction of being a flagship Land Grant, Sea Grant, and Space Grant public institution of higher learning.
 NC State’s 2,100+-acre urban campus is home to more than 35,000 students and 2,300+ faculty members.
 NC State operates with twelve colleges/academic divisions.
-The school is recognized as a “more selective” school with a 50% acceptance rate for the incoming class of 2019.
+The school is recognized as a “more selective” school with a 46% acceptance rate for the incoming class of 2019.

 What We Like: NCSU’s Computer Science Department was one of the first in the nation, and helped shape the Research Triangle – and those connections make sure NCSU computer science graduates have their pick of jobs.